MaxGrtz/ann_w_tf/README.md

  - here we wanted to represent the three basic parts of a companies financial statement: income statement, balance sheet, cashflow statement
  - we decided to represent the financial statement by the EBIT (earnings before interest and taxes)
- - the balace sheet is represented by the total current assets and liabilities
+ - the balance sheet is represented by the total current assets and liabilities
  - and for the cashflow statement we decided on the net cashflow from operating activities